-To make almost any rustic homemade bread, you will need just 4 simple ingredients.
+To make almost any rustic homemade bread, including these French Baguettes, you will need just 4 simple ingredients (full measurements in recipe card below):

 How to Make No Knead French Baguettes